-Most export of reef fish has been banned.
-RPPL 9-50, passed in 2015, allowed for the export of up to 50 pounds of reef fish (during their open season and of legal size, and caught with legal gear) by persons traveling by passenger flights.
+Birkeland (2017) wrote: "Export from coral reefs is not natural...
+Local consumption rather than reef fish (during their open season and of legal size, and caught with legal gear) by persons traveling by passenger flights.
 The amount of mostly personal export has been steady in recent years, and is much lower than in previous years (the export of live reef fish was banned in 2008; see Figure I30a).